Being able to sing in mixed voice is one of the most powerful techniques in singing.

-This article will describe the theory behind a mix voice and also show you, how you can work it out on your own.
+After reading this article you will have a good understanding of what singing in mixed voice is really about and how you can work it out on your own.

-Chest voice is what we normally know as our speaking voice.
+Chest voice basically is your normal speaking voice.
 If you sing an “Ah” at a low pitch, you are in your chest voice.
 The Chest voice sounds strong and has its range limits.
 Depending on your voice type (e.g. tenor, bass, baritone, alt, soprano, mezzo soprano) your pure chest voice ends at E4-G4 for males and A4-C5 for female singers.

 Head voice is the light voice that appears when you sing beyond the passage, where your chest voice ends.

-It suggests itself that singing with mixed voice goes along with a lot of advantages.
+Singing in mixed voice goes along with lots of advantages.

-Besides range, a mixed voice singing is also a healthy way of singing.
+Besides range, to sing in mixed voice is also a very healthy way of singing.
 You don’t have to push for the notes, you don’t have to hit on your vocal chords.
 You will master to leverage airflow and optimize resonance.

 Signs of a disconnected voice